icdevs/ICEventsWG/draft_proposals_current/candidate-ICRC72-20240924.md

 2. Event identifiers MUST be unique for a specific event namespace.

-3. Events MAY specify a `prevId` to indicate the immediately preceding message identifier known by the broadcasting system.
+3. Events MAY specify a `prevEventId` to indicate the immediately preceding message identifier known by the broadcasting system.
 Event systems SHOULD provide `null` in scenarios where event ordering is not critical or where ordering depends on details internal to the identifier.
 Event systems MAY interpret the `prevId` based on implementation specifics, such that:

    - In Single Publisher, Single Broadcaster systems, a consistent chain of messages SHOULD be maintained with no messages being dropped.